 Any information regarding a disability is considered confidential and only shared within the University when there is a legitimate reason.
 Information about your disability will not be disclosed to individuals outside of the University without your written permission unless required by law or on a need-to-know basis.

 Information that is disclosed on your behalf is done with your written permission.
 Only general information related to services, policies, and procedures will be given to your parents or guardians without your permission in the form of a personally signed release of information.

-On a semester-by-semester basis, as you request, your Disability Specialist will write letters approving accommodations based upon your approved documented functional limitations.
+On a semester-by-semester basis, as you request, your Disability Specialist will write letters approving adjustments based upon your approved documented functional limitations.

 University faculty and staff do not have a right or a need to access diagnostic or other information regarding your disability.
-However, faculty and instructors do need to know what accommodations are necessary or appropriate to meet your disability-related needs.
+However, faculty and professors do need to know what adjustments are necessary or appropriate to meet your disability-related needs.

-It is important to realize that you must request letters approving accommodations in person from the Office of Disability Services every semester for your classes and university activities.
+It is important to realize that you must request letters approving adjustments in person from the Office of Disability Services every semester for your classes.
+For online students, please email or call ODS at email@example.com and 217-206-6666.
 You must also sign a release of information for the disclosure of information relative to your disability.

 On occasion, it may be necessary to disclose the nature of your disability in a letter approving adjustments in order to assist you in potential safety or emergency situations, such as fire drills, building evacuations, and specific medical situations.
 Questions about this policy should be directed to the Office of Disability Services.